-Primer on Tariffs and Their Impact on Manufacturers and Distributors [Video]
+The Latest on Tariffs and Their Impact on Business Strategies [Video and Audio]

-We recently sat down with Omar Nashashibi of the Franklin Partnership and recorded a series of short videos that can help you better understand the goal of tariffs, their likely impact on inflation, the current and near-term trade environment, potential global quotas, and strategies for staying competitive.
+We’ve talked extensively with Omar Nashashibi of The Franklin Partnership and others to record a series of short videos and audio clips that can help you better understand the goal of tariffs, their likely impact on inflation, the current and near-term trade environment, potential global quotas, and strategies for staying competitive.

 How we can help